Kathleen McCarthy Gorski, M.Ed., Principal

 Phone: (908) 654-2470

-Liz is a school supervisor and a Teacher for the Visually Impaired (TVI) at First Children School.
-Elizabeth has been within the Special Education field for ten years.
-She received her Bachelor of Science Degree Criminal Justice from New Jersey City University.
+Elizabeth is a school supervisor and a teacher for the visually impaired (TVI) at First Children School.
+She has been within the special education field for over ten years.
+Elizabeth received her Bachelor of Science degree in criminal justice from New Jersey City University.
 She earned a scholarship to receive a master’s in the arts of teaching with a concentration and certification in special education and early childhood development P-3 from New Jersey City University and a master’s in education with a teacher of the visually impaired certification from the College of New Jersey (TCNJ).
-Currently, Elizabeth is furthering her education at Seton Hall University’s Executive Cohort program where she will be pursuing her K-12 supervisor certification and is pursuing principal administration with an Ed.S/Ed.D.
+Currently, Elizabeth is furthering her education at Seton Hall University’s Executive Cohort Program where she received her K-12 supervisor certification and is pursuing principal administration with an Ed.S/Ed.D.
 Her area of research consist of establishing and implementing an instructional model for students who are multiply-disabled/blind & visually impaired.
 She is a member of the Jersey City Rotarian Club Golden Door Chapter where she continues to serve the community in conjunction with her volunteer work for the Hunger-Free Program within Hudson County.
 Her philosophy is to become a voice of advocacy as means to provide educational services to all students who are blind/visually impaired and multiply-disabled as well as to inform families of their educational rights as a support measure geared towards their child’s success.

 Phone: (908) 654-2470